+The top 5 themes of complaint have remained stable over the last 3 years.
+As is illustrated there is a reduction in the volume of complaints this year in Delayed Response and Clinical Assessment categories.
 The volumes of complaints relating to Attitude and Behaviour has been noted and discussed previously and work is progressing to better understand this complex issue.
+More detailed narrative around this will be included in the March 2023 paper.
 Among potential current contributory factors are abstractions resulting in increased overtime, delayed and missed rest breaks, more complex patient presentations and challenges with hospital turnaround times and pathways.